 Our board of directors as a whole is responsible for risk oversight, with reviews of certain areas being conducted by the relevant board committees that report to the full board.
 In its risk oversight role, our board focuses on understanding the nature of our enterprise risks, including our operations and strategic direction, as well as the adequacy of our risk management process and overall risk management system.
-There are a number of ways our board performs this function, including (i) receiving management updates on our business operations, financial results and strategy and discussing risks related to the business at each regular board meeting, (ii) regularly receives reports on all significant committee activities at each regular board meeting and (iii) evaluating the risks inherent in significant transactions, as applicable.
+The Board evaluates risks over the short-term and over the long term.
+Risk evaluation over the short-term includes the assessment of multiple inputs, including (i) receiving management updates on our business operations, financial results and strategy and discussing risks related to the business at each regular board meeting, (ii) receiving regular reports on all significant committee activities at each regular board meeting and (iii) evaluating the risks inherent in significant transactions, as applicable.
+In connection with risk evaluation over the long-term, the Board also seeks out the input of subject matter experts and consultants.
+Accordingly, a formal, enterprise risk assessment, which includes numerous members of company management, is performed annually as part our strategic plan process.
 Throughout the year, the board of directors received briefings and assessments of the Company's risks, including, among other items, key risks related to:

-- Contract structure and litigation management - Project construction and claims management - Health, safety and environment ("HSE") compliance, including COVID-19 impacts - Environmental, social and governance ("ESG") compliance - Internal controls and financial reporting - Information technology ("IT") governance, cybersecurity and overall data security - Macro-economic factors and supply chain management - Management and integration of 50% owned entities, construction joint venture ("JV") partners and new acquirees - Organizational alignment, strategy and growth - · Project selection and bid management - Talent acquisition, development and retention
+- Contract structure & litigation management - Project construction, third party performance and claims management - Health, safety and environment ("HSE") compliance, including COVID-19 impacts - Environmental responsibility and sustainability, including ESG compliance and climate-related impacts - Internal controls and financial reporting including liquidity & cash management

+- Information technology ("IT"), data governance, - cybersecurity and overall data security - Macro-economic factors and supply chain management - Management of 50% owned entities, construction joint venture ("JV") partners and new acquirees - Organizational alignment, strategy and growth - Project selection, forecasting and bid management - Talent acquisition & development and retention & succession planning